Gear Review: The Mérida Extrema Trajan T25-CES Plays Like a Dream

 Plugged into a Fender Acoustasonic amplifier via a quarter-inch jack on the lower right bout (as opposed to an endpin jack, a less cosmetically obtrusive solution), the guitar sounds full and natural, without the need for any tonal tweaking.
 Obviously this feature wouldn’t be suitable for traditional concert applications, but it transforms the instrument from a traditional classical guitar to a smart modern acoustic-electric.

-Mérida Extrema Trajan T25-CES
+AT A GLANCE Mérida Extrema Trajan T25-CES

 Classical cutaway (non-cutaway version available); solid cedar top with Spanish fan bracing; solid mahogany back and sides; high-gloss finish